Colorado College: Admissions

-Major general William H. Gill served as President of Colorado College 1947-1955 and during his tenure completed the reorganization of the college, an honor system was introduced together with self-government for the student body.
-He also established ROTC program and remodeled the athletic department, which led to the college winning the NCAA hockey championship during his administration..
+Major general William H. Gill served as President of Colorado College 1947–1955..

 Colorado College is considered a "most selective school" by U.S. News & World Report.
 For the class of 2026, Colorado College received a record number of applications, 11,026, and admitted just above eleven percent of those who applied.
 Those accepted who identified themselves as students of color numbered twenty-five percent.
 The Class of 2026 is geographically diverse, representing 15 countries and 47 states, with 24 percent who hail from both the Northeast and the West; 17 percent from Colorado; 16 percent from the Midwest; and 15 percent from the South.

 Rankings

 In its 2025 edition, U.S. News & World Report ranks Colorado College as tied for 29th best liberal arts college in the nation and 3rd most innovative national liberal arts colleges.
 The most innovative schools are those "making the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities".

 In 2025, Forbes rated it 111th overall in "America's Top Colleges", which ranked 500 national universities, liberal arts colleges and service academies.

 CC is one of six colleges in the western US included in the guidebook The Hidden Ivies.